 What we have been able to see so far tells us that the story of the early universe involves supermassive black holes, dwarf galaxies colliding into each other, starbursts, and lots of gas and dust.

-Herschel's ability to see through and derive information from that gas and dust will enable it to add greatly to our understanding of early-universe residents and how they are related to each other and to the modern universe.
-It will also enable us to learn much more about parts of our local universe - such as the core of the Milky Way - that are concealed by dust from other kinds of telescopes.
+Herschel's ability to see through and derive information from that gas and dust enabled it to add greatly to our understanding of early-universe residents and how they are related to each other and to the modern universe.
+It also enabled us to learn much more about parts of our local universe - such as the core of the Milky Way - that are concealed by dust from other kinds of telescopes.

 Active Galactic Nuclei